openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-pip.rst

 .. tip::

-   The new OpenVINO GenAI package is now available for installation via :doc:`PyPI <install-openvino-pip>` distribution.
+   The new OpenVINO GenAI package is now available for installation via PyPI.
+Learn more in the Installing OpenVINO Runtime section.

 .. tab-set::